robotology/idyntree/doc/model_loading.md

 * The two internal links have zero mass

 If all these conditions are respected, the three revolute joints in the URDF model are substituted with a single iDynTree's SphericalJoint.
 Similarly, when a `iDynTree::Model` is exported, any `iDynTree::SphericalJoint` contained in it is exported as a three revolute joints that respect the aforementioned conditions.

+To disable this behaviour that by default is enabled you can set the `ModelParserOptions::convertThreeRevoluteJointsToSphericalJoint` and `ModelExporterOptions::exportSphericalJointsAsThreeRevoluteJoints` options to `false`.

+Note that this way of supporting spherical joints in URDF is compatible with the [`onshape-to-robot`'s `ball_to_euler` processor](https://onshape-to-robot.readthedocs.io/en/latest/processor_ball_to_euler.html).

 ### Sensor extensions
 For loading sensor information, we support a non-standard extensions to the URDF format, documented in this section.
 Each sensor is encoded as a `<sensor>` xml element, that appears in the URDF file as a child of the root `<robot>` element.